NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

     - **Reasoning:** This implementation provides seamless user experience by maintaining authentication state across browser sessions while keeping the code simple and maintainable.
 The solution prevents flash of unauthenticated content by integrating auth checking directly in the main App component, avoiding unnecessary component abstraction.
     - **Verification method:** The user can test by logging in, refreshing the browser, closing and reopening the browser, and verifying the user remains authenticated until manual logout or token expiry.
     - **Related Commit:** Pending user commit

+14. **Date:** 2025-08-16 01:00 PM (Approximate)

+    - **Context:** The user wanted to create a complete `Products.jsx` React component with a specific set of UI and technical requirements.
+    - **Exact Prompt:** The user provided a detailed prompt in the `GEMINI.md` file, outlining the specifications for the `Products.jsx` component.
+This included requirements for the layout, theme, page structure, product display format, form fields, state management, form handling, modal implementation, and styling.
+    - **AI Output Summary:** The AI successfully created the `Products.jsx` component, adhering to all the specified requirements.
+The component features a responsive design, a modal for creating and editing products, and placeholders for Redux state and actions.
+The AI also updated the `DESIGN.md`, `ARCHITECTURE.md`, and `AI_USAGE.md` files to document the new component.
+    - **Applied Changes:**
+      - `frontend/src/pages/Products.jsx`: Created the new React component.
+      - `docs/DESIGN.md`: Added a "Products Page UI" section.
+      - `docs/ARCHITECTURE.md`: Updated the frontend architecture to include the `Products.jsx` component.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** The goal was to create a fully functional and visually appealing page for managing products.
+The new component provides a clean and intuitive user interface, consistent with the existing design of the application.
+    - **Verification method:** The user can manually review the code in `frontend/src/pages/Products.jsx` and the updates to the documentation files.
+    - **Related Commit:** Pending user commit